marisacasillas/chattr-basic/README.md

 To detect turn transitions, chattr scans a temporal window around each utterance  produced by a target interactant, e.g., the focal child, signer, etc. For each utterance (t<sub>0</sub>), it scans for potential prompts (t<sub>-1</sub>) and responses (t<sub>+1</sub>) to that utterance (Figure 1).
 If the annotated data contains information about addressee (i.e., to whom an utterance is directed), users can also limit their search to just those utterances with the right 'addressee' value.

 Once chattr has scanned a file, it produces a table with one row for each target utterance, including the onset, offset, and speaker information for any detected prompts and responses.
-If the target utterance, its prompt, or its response is part of a chain of adjacent utterances by the same speaker (e.g., if the response has multiple sub-increments; Figure 1), the onset and offset information for each chain is also provided in the table.
+If the target utterance, its prompt, or its response is part of a chain of adjacent utterances by the same speaker (e.g., if the response has multiple distinct sub-units; Figure 1), the onset and offset information for each chain is also provided in the table.
 By default, chattr also checks which turn transitions link together into larger interactional sequences (e.g., child-parent-child-parent-child).

 In many circumstances, it it also helpful to know what the baseline rate of turn taking would be, given the utterances (i.e., how often do turn transitions occur by chance?).
 The chattr package makes it easy to run random simulations of the utterance data to estimate the baseline chance rate of the measured turn-taking behaviors.